mapbox/mapbox-gl-native/android/java/MapboxGLAndroidSDKTestApp/README.md

 * On step 4, customize your device state (if needed)
 * Finally, confirm the configuration and run the tests.

+On Step 2, you can also separate by commas different classes: `com.mapbox.mapboxgl.testapp.MainActivityTest,com.mapbox.mapboxgl.testapp.MainActivityScreenTest`

 If you have no tests for your app, or want to test some random user behaviour, you can just choose "Built-in: Fuzz" in step 2.